 Malvern’s MADLS Zetasizer Ultra Red

 Malvern’s Multi-angle dynamic light scattering (MADLS) Zetasizer Ultra Red, was launched in 2018, and generates data for total particle concentration, particle size distribution, sample polydispersity index and zeta-potential (indicating particle net surface charge).
-The analyser can be used to generate GMP batch release data (if GAMP compliance is in place) and for early process development, virus stability and aggregation studies – when carrying out formulation development projects for example.
+The analyzer can be used to generate GMP batch release data (if good automated manufacturing practice [GAMP] compliance is in place) and for early process development, virus stability and aggregation studies – when carrying out formulation development projects for example.

 The MADLS technology analyses time-dependence in the intensity of the scattered light (auto correlation) to determine the diffusion speed (Brownian motion) of particles/molecules, and subsequently their hydrodynamic size – a calculation carried out based on the Stokes-Einstein equation.
 MALDS analysis should be accompanied by Refractory Index analysis and such values can be inserted into the Malvern instruments software settings to maximize the accuracy of particle concentration data.
 In the case of highly viscous samples, this must also be considered as it changes the particle’s mobility and therefore the size data.